IonutParau/celluapi/README.md

 To create a custom cell use addCell.
 It takes 3 parameters (though there is an optional one as well).

 The parameters are: the cell label, the name of the texture file (with .png), a function for defining if it can be pushed (has 6 parameters, the cells x, y, and rotation and the pushers x, y, and rotation).
-There is a 4th optional argument for defining if it is a puller/pusher.
-Recommended for things that need to pull.
+There is a 4th optional argument for defining the type.
+The types are: normal, mover and enemy.
+By default its normal.

 The modding API allows you to access any function in CelLua, and even override them (not recommended, do not try).